deathworlders/online/content/books/deathworlders/chapter-05-deliverance.md

 Amir shook his head.
 "You know that's *haram."* he said.
 It was their one constant conflict that Muhammad was only a Muslim when it was convenient.
 The rest of the time, he was just another nineteen-year-old, high on life and not interested in the consequences.

-"We're all sinners, bruv."
-Muhammad told him, amicably.
+"We're all sinners, bruv," Muhammad told him, amicably.

 Amir turned away.
 "I'll see you tomorrow," he called over his shoulder.